5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 When people look to adopt a small reptile pet, leopard geckos are often the first that come to mind.

-These geckos are very docile creatures, live primarily on the ground, and their space requirements are very reasonable.
+These geckos are very docile creatures, live primarily on the ground, and have reasonable space requirements.

 2) Green Anole